-A comparator group of real estate businesses was selected to benchmark executive compensation target levels using data made public for the 2015 year.
+A comparator group of real estate businesses was selected to benchmark executive compensation target levels using data made public for the 2016 year.
 The businesses in the comparator group were selected based on a number of factors, including high-calibre businesses, scale of operations and similarity of operations.

 The comparator group included the following public companies: Allied Properties Real Estate Investment Trust, Canadian Real Estate Investment Trust, Cominar Real Estate Investment Trust, Crombie Real Estate Investment Trust, Dream Office Real Estate Investment Trust, Granite Real Estate Investment Trust, H&R Real Estate Investment Trust, and RioCan Real Estate Investment Trust.
-Manitoba Telecom Services Inc. and the North West Company Inc. were also included in the peer group, notwithstanding that they are not real estate investment trusts, as they have a similar market capitalization and are headquartered in Manitoba.
+The North West Company Inc. and Exchange Income Corporation were also included in the peer group, notwithstanding that they are not real estate investment trusts, as they are public companies that are headquartered in Manitoba.
 Based on the foregoing comparator group, the compensation of the Named Executive Officers is competitive with the comparator group.